rundeck/docs/en/administration/security/ssl.md

             !

 (3) CLI tools that communicate to the Rundeck server need to trust the SSL certificate provided by the server.
 They are preconfigured to look for a truststore at the location:
 `$RDECK_BASE/etc/truststore`.
 Copy the keystore as the truststore for CLI tools:

         cp etc/keystore etc/truststore

-(4) Modify the ssl.properties file to specify the location of the keystore and the appropriate passwords:
+(4) Modify the ssl.properties file to specify the full path location of the keystore and the appropriate passwords:

         vi server/config/ssl.properties

    An example ssl.properties file (from the RPM and DEB packages).

         keystore=/etc/rundeck/ssl/keystore
         keystore.password=adminadmin